sajjad-amin/Laravel-8-Auth-Boilerplate/README.md

 1. Clone the project `https://github.com/sajjad-amin/Laravel-8-Auth-Boilerplate`

-2. Go to project folder by entering `cd accessio-docs` command

-3. Install composer following by this command: `composer install`
+2. Install composer following by this command: `composer install`

-4. Copy `.env.example` file to `.env` on the root folder.
+3. Copy `.env.example` file to `.env` on the root folder.
 You can type `copy .env.example .env` or `cp .env.example .env` using terminal in system directory.

-5. Open your database ***XAMPP / LAMP / HeidiSQL*** (Whatever you use).
+4. Open your database ***XAMPP / LAMP / HeidiSQL*** (Whatever you use).
    Create a new database with any database name. `For Example:  system_db` Open your `.env` file and change the database name `DB_DATABASE` to whatever you have, username `DB_USERNAME` and password `DB_PASSWORD` field correspond to your configuration.
 By default, the username is `root` and you can leave the **password field empty**. *(This is for Xampp)*.
 By default, the username is `root` and password is also `root`. *(This is for Lamp)*.

-6. Set SMTP and mail credentials.
+5. Set SMTP and mail credentials.

-7. Now run following commands on terminal:
+6. Now run following commands on terminal:
 ```
 php artisan key:generate
 php artisan migrate:fresh --seed
 php artisan storage:link
 php artisan optimize:clear
 ```

-8. Now run this command `php artisan serve`.
+7. Now run this command `php artisan serve`.
 Then open browser and go to `http://localhost:8000`

 ## Demo Login Credentials